Parity of ranks of Jacobians of curves: Parity of ranks of Jacobians

 \section{Parity of ranks of Jacobians}

+The aim of this section is to define the ``arithmetic analogue of root numbers'' $w_{\text{arith}}(X/\mathcal{K})$ for curves over local fields and prove Theorem \ref{thm:introjacobian}.

-In \S\ref{sec:Rank_Parity} we explained how to compute the parity of the multiplicity of certain representations $\tau_{\Theta,p}$ inside Selmer groups of Jacobians using local data (see Definition \ref{Def: p-adically nontrivial reps} \& Corollary \ref{lem:rephrasemain}).
-In this section, we describe how to apply this result iteratively in order to determine the parity of the rank of Jacobians of curves.
+In \S\ref{sec:Rank_Parity} we explained how to compute the parity of the multiplicity of certain representations $\tau_{\Theta,p}$ inside Selmer groups of Jacobians using local data (see Definition \ref{Def: p-adically nontrivial reps} \& Theorem \ref{Theorem: Local Formula}).
+In this section, we describe how to apply this result to determine the parity of the rank of Jacobians of curves.
 This generalises the argument for elliptic curves given in Theorem \ref{thm:recipe}.
-We also comment on how our construction relates to the parity conjecture.
+We also comment on how our construction relates to the parity conjecture and prove Theorem \ref{thm:PCconj}.